Life As an Emergency Medical Technician or Paramedic

-Occupation Description Assess injuries, administer emergency medical care, and extricate trapped individuals.
+EMT or Paramedic Definition Assess injuries, administer emergency medical care, and extricate trapped individuals.
 Transport injured or sick persons to medical facilities.

-Daily Life Of an EMT or Paramedic
+EMT or Paramedic Responsibilities

 - Administer drugs, orally or by injection, or perform intravenous procedures under a physician’s direction.

-Qualities of an EMT or Paramedic
+Skills Needed to be an EMT or Paramedic

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.